rtcharity/resources.eahub.org/content/events/social.md

 ---
 ### _Published 10th November 2019_

-This page contains information about organising social events to get people together and enjoy each other’s company, including
+This page contains information about organising social events to get people together and enjoy each other’s company, including:

 * Structured events where there is an EA related activity
 * Structured events where there is a non-EA activity